Hargreaves Lansdown SIPP Review 2026

 Vanguard

 Vanguard is a strong SIPP provider for investors looking for a low-cost, simplified approach.
-It’s particularly well-suited for beginners and long-term, passive investors, offering access exclusively to its own high-quality index and ETF funds.
-While the fees are among the lowest in the market (0.15% capped at £375 per year), the limited investment range may not suit those looking for individual shares or third-party funds.
-It’s ideal for those who want to "set and forget" their investments, but less appropriate for active or advanced traders.
+It's particularly well-suited for beginners and long-term, passive investors, offering access exclusively to its own high-quality index and ETF funds.
+The platform fee is 0.15% capped at £375 per year, with free fund dealing.
+The limited investment range (no individual shares or third-party funds) may not suit those looking for greater flexibility, but it remains the cheapest option for purely fund-based drawdown investors.

 👉 If you're interested in Vanguard, read our Vanguard review to learn more